uagc-it-readiness/front-end-development-course-info/Exercises/Exercise11/ReadMe.md

 Set the following element's innerHTML with the following values

 - `p3_number` - put `randomNumber`'s value here
 - `p3_valid` - is `randomNumber` a number?
-Hint: try to parse the number.
-If it's a number it will be greater than 0.
+Set the value to true if it is a number.
+Set it to false if it is a string.

 ### Arrays